-Online lenders have penetrated previously underserved areas where there was little or no competition from traditional banking services.
+Online lenders, such as Rise and NetCredit, have penetrated previously underserved areas where there was little or no competition from traditional banking services.
 Lower income borrowers and people who live in areas without access to bank branches now have more options.

 These new entrants may not always have the deep pockets of traditional banks but they don’t have to deal with the same regulations as traditional banking institutions.
 As Julapa Jagtiani and Catharine Lemieux argue in a report on Fintech Lending for the Federal Reserve Bank, “Fintech has been playing an increasing role in shaping financial and banking landscapes.
 Banks have been concerned about the uneven playing field because fintech lenders are not subject to the same rigorous oversight.”